taylordotfish/librecaptcha/README.rst

 Returns: A reCAPTCHA token.
 This should usually be submitted with the form as the value of the ``g-recaptcha-response`` field.
 These tokens usually expire after a couple of minutes.

+For a lower-level view of how challenges are obtained and how user input is sent, see `recaptcha.py <librecaptcha/recaptcha.py>`_.

 Notes